By Jill Chivers

 Here at 16 Style Types, we aren’t interested in helping women become more fashionable – although we are deeply invested in helping women become their most stylish selves.
 There is a vast, Grand Canyon sized, gap between being fashionable and being stylish.

-In this second article in this four-part series on Style Stress, we turn our attention those women who have Sensing and Feeing (SF) in their Style Type code.
+In this second article in this four-part series on Style Stress, we turn our attention to The Style Aesthetician women who have Sensing and Feeing (SF) in their Style Type code.

 The most interested in style of the four Super Styles and understanding style at a grassroots level like few others, SF women delight in presenting themselves as a welcoming woman of style.

-We’ll now explore each of the SF Style Types in turn: Charming Stylist ESFJ, Harmonious Stylist ISFJ, Vivacious Stylist ESFP, Whimsical Stylist ISFP.
+We’ll now explore each of The Style Aesthetician –SF Style Types in turn: Charming Stylist ESFJ, Harmonious Stylist ISFJ, Vivacious Stylist ESFP, Whimsical Stylist ISFP.

 ESFJ Stress and Style